Skip to main content

 Prevent the spread of cold viruses

 • Make sure you wash yours and your child’s hands regularly with soap and warm water.
-It’s a common piece of advice for good reason – 80% of infections spread by touch.
+It’s a common piece of advice for good reason – 80% of infections are spread by touch.

 • Clean and disinfect surfaces (such as toys, telephones, and door handles) regularly to get kill germs.